 DockATot News: Our Founder Lisa Furuland Kotsianis Shares her Entrepreneurial Wisdom at the Shefari Retreat

-• Melissa Kleinman
+Posted by Melissa Kleinman on

 DockATot's founder Lisa Furuland Kotsianis participated in the She Succeeds Entrepreneurial Retreat in Corfu, Greece last month hosted by Shefari.
 Lisa joined an amazing panel of female C.E.O.s, visionaries and coaches to help inspire and energize other female entrepreneurs from around the world.
 Lisa honed in on some of the most crucial questions other business leaders ask themselves on a daily basis.
 Read on for some highlights from Lisa's master class in becoming an entrepreneur, plus her advice on how-to authentically grow a business while remaining true to yourself and your brand.